E-cigarette giant Juul's campaign donations favor Democrats

 Gray said in a statement sent by his spokesman that the financial support he receives "plays zero role in how I represent my district or how I make decisions on public policy."

-Despite Juul's commitment to keeping its products out of teen hands, the company has fought in California and other states against legislation that anti-tobacco groups have argued would help to move toward that goal.
+Despite Juul's public commitment to keeping its products out of teens' hands, the company has fought in California and other states against legislation that anti-tobacco groups have argued would help to move toward that goal.

 Juul and the Vapor Technology Association, a trade group that lists Juul as a platinum member, opposed a California bill that would have banned flavored tobacco products, arguing such a prohibition would only hurt adults trying to quit smoking.